From Tame To Thrilling: The Roller Coasters of Busch Gardens Williamsburg

 Like Apollo’s Chariot, Busch Gardens’ floorless dive coaster Griffon also reaches heights above 200′ with its 205′ tall drop.
 Unlike Apollo’s Chariot, Griffon takes that drop at 90º, and launches immediately into the first of two immelman loop inversions.
 Griffon then repeats these elements again on a smaller scale before a splash down finale.
 (But don’t worry, you’re not getting wet.)
 All of this while there’s no floor under your seat, and you’re either looking straight down at the track rushing underneath you, or if you’re on the “wing” seats, there’s nothing below you except the ground (or the sky, in the case of the immelmans.)
 It’s the perfect way to kick off the “Thrill Junkies” category.

 Though not as tall or as fast as Griffon, Tempesto, a “Sky Rocket II” model from Premier Rides takes the intensity of Griffon up a notch.
 Tempesto launches riders not once, not twice, but three times in total, twice forwards, and once in reverse before climbing straight up 150′ into the sky.
 Riders then will go through what seems like an impossibly slow roll at the top of the track before diving straight down, into a non-inverting loop, and back through the station.
 It’s a quick experience, as Tempesto has less than 900′ feet of track, but it can be down right terrifying if you’re not ready for it.

-But once you’ve conquered the Ghost of the Alps, you’ll be ready for any ride at Busch Gardens Williamsburg!
+But once you’ve conquered the Power of Five Roman Gods, you’ll be ready for any ride at Busch Gardens Williamsburg!